astropy/specreduce/docs/index.rst

         **Getting Started**
         ^^^^^^^^^^^^^^^^^^^

         New to Specreduce?
-Check out the getting started guides..
+Check out the getting started guides.

         +++